 If you’ve decided a roof rack fits the bill for your build then it’s time to look into how you can actually mount one to your vehicle.
 There’s no use getting all excited about a particular design only to find out it won’t work with your particular four wheel drive.

-There’s a few differing mounting methods, and while some have advantages over the others, in most cases you’re pretty well stuck with what the manufacturer of your 4X4 designed from the factory.
+There’s a few differing mounting methods.
+While some have advantages over the others, in most cases you’re pretty well stuck with what the manufacturer of your 4X4 designed from the factory.

 Things are going to get a little left field here but hear us out.
 Manufacturers make things to be just strong enough to do the job while being as light as possible.
 If they could make steel wheels lighter but retain the same strength they would.
 Therefore logic dictates that steel wheels need to be as thick as they are in order to carry the weight of a fully loaded 4X4.
 These same manufacturers make alloy wheels that deal with the same weight but are significantly lighter.
 Now some bloke on an internet forum might argue, “But Toyota, Nissan, and every other manufacturer in the world all agree that for a given weight, aluminium is stronger”.
 Which leads us to…

 By now you should know if you need a rack, how it’s getting mounted, and what it’s going to be made of.
 The next step is picking what style you want.
-There are a multitude of different rack designs, some acting as a basket allowing you to load them up with small gear, others are a more open design providing room for larger or bulkier items like roof top tents.
+There are a multitude of different rack designs.
+Some act as a basket allowing you to load them up with small gear.
+Others are a more open design providing room for larger or bulkier items like roof top tents.

 If you know exactly what you’re planning on running upstairs and will never waver from it then the choice is pretty straightforward.
 If, like a lot of us, you need a more versatile system, then it’s a bit of a no brainer that modular systems are a better fit.
-While not exactly cheap they allow the bolt-on fitment of accessories such as bike holders, jerry can mounts, shovel mounts, even straps for kayaks.
+They’re not exactly cheap.
+However, they allow the bolt-on fitment of accessories such as bike holders, jerry can mounts, shovel mounts, even straps for kayaks.

 Depending on the vehicle, most 4X4s will have a maximum roof carrying capacity of around the 100-200kg mark.
 This includes the roof rack.
 Considering a completely empty steel rack can eat up 50kg of that weight, it’s important to minimise what’s on the roof.